-OPERATIONAL DELIVERABLES 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMENT Develop, implement and update the City's Workforce Plan as aligned to the LTFP and City strategies and reviewed annually. ~ ~ ~ ~ Approval from Executive.
-Develop a fit for purpose application guide and strategies for Aboriginal and Torres Strait Islanders. ~ ~ Increased Aboriginal and Torres Strait Islander representation at the City.
-8 8 8 8 Develop a fit for purpose application guide and strategies for people with a disability. ~ ~ Increased representation of people with a disability at the City.
-Develop career and succession planning framework. ~ ~ Succession planning of critical positions and process mapping.
-Develop and implement a leadership framework in line with the City's values and expectations. ~ ~ Positive feedback from management and people leaders.
+OPERATIONAL DELIVERABLES 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMENT Develop, implement and update the City's Workforce Plan as aligned to the LTFP and City strategies and reviewed annually. ~ ~ ~ ~ Approval from Executive and Council.
+Develop a fit for purpose application guide and strategies for Aboriginal and Torres Strait Islanders and those with a disability.
+V ¥ • Increased Aboriginal and Torres Strait Islander and those with disability representation at the City.
+8 8 8 8 Develop career and succession planning framework. ✓ ~ - Succession planning of critical positions and process mapping.
+Develop and implement a leadership framework in line with the City's values and expectations. ¥ v Approval from Executive.Positive feedback from management and people leaders.
 Develop and implement a fit for purpose recruitment and selection procedure and application guides. ~ - • Positive feedback from applicants, new employees and hiring managers.
-Establish a benchmarked remuneration review process. ~ Benchmarking from other equivalent Local Governments.
-Implement an Employee Value Proposition to assist in engaging current and attracting new employees ~ ~ Attracting qualified and experienced applicants.
+Establish a benchmarked remuneration review process. ~ - Benchmarking from other equivalent Local Governments.
+Implement an Employee Value Proposition to assist in engaging current and attracting new employees - ~ ~ Attracting qualified and experienced applicants.
 Positive feedback from current and new employees.
-Implement, review and continually update a mandatory and soft skill training packages for employees. ~ ~ ~ Positive feedback from staff.Compliance with auditors.
+Implement, review and continually update a mandatory and soft skill training packages for employees. ~ ~ v Positive feedback from staff.Compliance with auditors.

-PROJECTS & PROGRAMS 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMENT Implement and continually review data to ensure data accuracy and integrity. ¥ v ~ V Accurate data.Positive feedback from Executive Management Committee and Management.
+PROJECTS & PROGRAMS 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMENT Implement and continually review data to ensure data accuracy and integrity. ¥ 1 v V Accurate data.Positive feedback from Executive Management Committee and Management.
 Implementation of a CRM (Customer Request Management System) to support HR, OSH and payroll efficiencies. ~ ~ ~ Reduction of workload of HR team and all staff impacted by HR processes and systems.
 Develop and maintain a mental health and wellbeing program for leaders and employees. ~ ~ ~ ~ Positive feedback from staff.Reduction in employee assistance program contact from staff.
 Establish and continuously review and update an OSH program that supports the education of leaders and 'safety champions' across the City.
-V V v ¥ • Reduction in lost time injury and OSH reporting across the organisation.
+V V ¥ ¥ • Reduction in lost time injury and OSH reporting across the organisation.